somedowntime/libreofficegrouppolicy/README.md

 libreofficegrouppolicy
 ======================
 admx and adml gpo for libreoffice 4.2 onwards

-this is a stub group policy for some basic settings in libreoffice, feel free to extend/edit it as you feel
+The GitHub project wiki covers how to install and configure group policy objects

-I will add some information to the project wiki about how to install group policy objects
+This is a stub group policy for some basic settings in libreoffice, feel free to extend/edit it as you feel.
+Feel free to report bugs and request aditional features!